jdnoc/onepercentgrowth/_posts/2017-8-21-working-around.markdown

 I work better when I'm not in the same place all day.

-Today I got more done in a long time - in less time.
+Today I got more done than I have in a long time - in less time.

 I spent my first hour outside, under the tent, at a picnic table, answering emails.
 Then, I worked in the cafeteria.
 Then I worked at my desk.